deprecated-packages/symplify/packages/Statie/README.md

 ### Generator Elements

-All items that **contain multiple records and need own html page** - e.g. posts - can be configured in `statie.neon`:
+All items that **contain multiple records and need own html page** - e.g. posts - can be configured in `statie.yml`:

 ```yml
 parameters: